PacktPublishing/Hands-On-React-Router/README.md

-# Cisco Voice Solutions for Small and Medium-Sized Enterprises SME - CUCME [Video]
+# Hands-On React Router	[Video]
-This is the code repository for [Cisco Voice Solutions for Small and Medium-Sized Enterprises SME - CUCME [Video]](https://www.packtpub.com/application-development/cisco-voice-solutions-small-and-medium-sized-enterprises-sme-cucme-video?utm_source=github&utm_medium=repository&utm_campaign=9781788476188), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Hands-On React Router [Video]](https://www.packtpub.com/programming/hands-on-react-router-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course

-Medium-sized business demands the reliability and high performance of large organizations, and the cost effectiveness of small businesses, to help them deal with competition efficiently.
-Cisco provides the necessary hardware and software to enable small- to medium-sized enterprises to build and maintain efficient voice and digital networks and empower the smooth running of your business.
-You will start by exploring the hardware options provided by Cisco to build your SME Voice Network.
-You will learn to set up Cisco command-line interface connections, and work with the hardware feature sets that fulfill your organization's various needs.
-From there, you will explore the different software you'll need for your network.
-You will learn to work with the Cisco Unified Communication Manager Express, Cisco Unity, and Cisco Configuration Professional Express, as well as the different file sets you will encounter on a daily basis.
-After that, you will learn to design your SME topology, and configure various devices for your network.
-You will set up your own dial plans, and also set up accounts with the help of the Cisco GUI Admin.
-Finally, you will learn to use Cisco Unity Connection to manage voice calls and messages over your organization's network.
-By the end of this tutorial, you will have mastered building, securing, and maintaining your own voice network for small- to medium-sized enterprises.
+React Router is a frontend package that listens to changes in your URL and keeps your application in-sync by rendering the corresponding view components.
+It enables you to build a single-page web application that incorporates navigation without refreshing the page when the user navigates to it.
+In this course, you will be introduced to React Router and create your first route using this React component.
+You will configure your routes by passing parameters and creating nested routes.
+By working with various React Router components, you will master their various configuration options and learn how to use the Redirect and Switch components.
+By the end of this course, you will be ready to work with React Router and make routing configurations in a server-side, rendered React application.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Create and maintain your GUI connections
-<LI>Work with virtual solutions for your large enterprise voice network with the help of VMWare
-<LI>Manage your network’s DHCP and DNS dependencies
-<LI>Set up different dial plans and manage your network’s users
-<LI>Handle network connectivity with the help Cisco’s Unified Mobility Features
-<LI>Ensure quality of service and security over your network
-<LI>Set up and configure Cisco Unity Connection to manage voicemail over your network </LI></UL></DIV>
+<LI>Explore React Router components and utilize them effectively in your React applications
+<LI>Bootstrap your React Router application using create-react-app and use npm to install commands so that you can start coding your application logic right away
+<LI>Best practices and techniques that will make your React Router app secure and bug-free
+<LI>Route server-rendered and client-rendered web apps so that you can adjust to both paradigms and decide what is best for your application
+<LI>Route in both web and native applications so you can appreciate their differences and similarities and develop both application types
+<LI>Integrate React Router into your app so you are prepared to develop scenarios and systems using this architecture</LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
-To fully benefit from the coverage included in this course, you will need:<br/>
-Targeting network engineers with a basic understanding of network topologies and how they work, this video course is also for anyone who wants to learn how to set up an efficient, scalable network for small- to medium-sized enterprises with the help of Cisco's networking solutions.
+This course is for JavaScript developers who have a basic knowledge of React and who want to harness the power and flexibility of React Router in their apps.
 ### Technical Requirements
 This course has the following software requirements:<br/>
-CISCO
+Software Requirements
+●        Operating system: Windows/MAC

+●        Browser:

+●        Atom IDE, Latest Version

+●        Node.js LTS 8.9.1 Installed

 ## Related Products
-* [Cisco Voice Solutions for Medium to Large Enterprise MLE - CUCM [Video]](https://www.packtpub.com/application-development/cisco-voice-solutions-medium-large-enterprise-mle-cucm-video?utm_source=github&utm_medium=repository&utm_campaign=9781788476263)

-* [Cisco Voice Solutions for Small and Medium-Sized Enterprises SME - CUCME [Video]](https://www.packtpub.com/application-development/cisco-voice-solutions-small-and-medium-sized-enterprises-sme-cucme-video?utm_source=github&utm_medium=repository&utm_campaign=9781788476188)

-* [Cisco Voice Solutions for Small and Medium-Sized Enterprises SME - CUCME [Video]](https://www.packtpub.com/application-development/cisco-voice-solutions-small-and-medium-sized-enterprises-sme-cucme-video?utm_source=github&utm_medium=repository&utm_campaign=9781788476188)
+* [React - The Complete Guide (incl.
+Hooks, React Router and Redux)[Video]](https://www.packtpub.com/application-development/react-complete-guide-incl-hooks-react-router-and-redux-video)